What Happens if I Don’t Pay Back Long-Term Disability?

 Since CPP benefits are intended to offset long-term disability benefits, receiving approval for CPP benefits after already collecting long-term disability payments could require recipients to retroactively repay a portion of their long-term disability benefits back to their insurance provider.

 In Canada, long-term disability benefits from all available sources typically only cover between 60-70% of a recipient’s normal salary.
 After receiving approval for CPP benefits payments in addition to payments issued by your insurance company, you may be legally required to repay some of the money to your insurer.

 If you have questions about your policy’s terms, a long-term disability claims lawyer may be able to offer useful assistance and advice.

 Legal Options for Repaying Overpaid Long-Term Disability Funds

 Generally speaking, there may be no legal way to avoid paying back your long-term disability insurance company, even by filing for bankruptcy.

 Insurance companies may have flexible repayment options if you cannot immediately return the overpaid funds.
 You may be offered a payment plan, allowing you to make small repayments over time, instead of repaying a large lump sum all at once.
-Insurance companies may be more willing to negotiate a fair repayment plan if you’re represented by an attorney.
+Insurance companies may be more willing to negotiate a fair repayment plan if you’re represented by a lawyer.

 Preszler Injury Lawyers Can Guide You Through Repayment Options

 If you have questions about payback requirements for overpaid long-term disability benefits, Preszler Injury Lawyers may be able to provide useful assistance and advice.
-Call (416) 364-2000 for a free, initial consultation on your case.
+Call 1-800-JUSTICE for a free, initial consultation on your case.